 WHQ & NE1

-We mentioned NE1 & our involvement with our chums there way back in the story, in the bit where we’d just nearly lost everything & almost got thrown out of the Old Club (page/tile 40).
+We mentioned our involvement with our chums there, way back in the bit where we’d just nearly lost everything & almost got thrown out of the Old Club.

-If you continue to be a cheeky bad & don’t pay proper attention to the story, then we shall not only ban you from reading all the hilarious antics over in Complaint Corner, but we shall also have to smack your patties with a stick…
+If you continue to be a little cheeky bad & don’t pay proper attention to the story, then we shall have to smack your patties, with a stick…

-Now let’s look at an Art Gallery we worked with for years in Curtis Mayfield House & we’ll use snaps of their exhibitions to break up the story…
+Now let’s take a look at an Art Gallery we worked with for years in Curtis Mayfield House & we’ll use snaps of their exhibitions to break up a little, insightful ramble…